-What is TNYA’s No Show and Late Cancellation Policy?
+What is TNYA’s No-Show and Late Cancellation Policy?

 Is there an easy way to cancel my reservation when I know I can’t make practice?